RoninTech/ta-helper/README.md

 # ta-helper

-Python script to post process Tube Archivist products, generate human readable folders and files, support NFO files and new video notifications using apprise library.
+Python script to post process Tube Archivist products, generate human readable folders and files, support NFO files and new per video notifications using apprise library.
 Various functions can be enabled/disabled.
 Nothing is touched in your Tube Archivist media folders.
 The image below shows your original obfuscated naming on the left and new, human readable folders on the right.

 ![Screenshot from 2023-08-12 16-56-04](https://github.com/RoninTech/ta-helper/assets/226861/4cf31133-8d40-4a93-b363-cf8f26054f25)